 Table 1 provides a summary of the Academy's net assets for fiscal year 2005.
-Since this is the first year of operation for the Academy, comparisons with the prior year are not available.
-In future years, when prior-year information is available, a comparative analysis of data will be presented.
+Since this is the first year of operation for the School, comparisons with the prior year are not available.
+In future years, when prior-year information is available, a comparative analysis will be presented.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2005 (UNAUDITED) (Continued)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2005 (UNAUDITED) (Continued)

-TABLE 1
+Table 1